Los Angeles Perjury Defense Lawyer

 - Related to a material fact

 Each of these elements requires some further explanation.
 First, a statement may be made orally or in writing.
 As such, testimony given in court by a witness and the contents of a signed affidavit are both covered by the prohibition against perjury.
 Additionally, the statement must have been intended to be communicated to another.
 Simply writing a note to yourself, for example, does not qualify as the type of statement covered by Penal Code 118.
 Some non-verbal conduct may qualify as a “statement” as well.
 In certain situations, nodding or shaking your head may constitute a statement if the action was calculated to convey a message to another person.
+It's also a similar crime to offer or prepare false evidence.

 Second, the statement made must be knowingly false.
 If you make a statement which is factually incorrect, but which you honestly believed was true, you cannot be convicted of perjury.
 Compare this scenario to one in which a person does not know if a certain fact is true or not but conveys to others that they do, in fact, know it is true.
 If the statement, made in knowing ignorance, turns out to be false, the speaker may be charged with perjury.